chuckntaylor/vite-vue-starter/README.md

    2. Find `TypeScript and JavaScript Language Features`, right click and select `Disable (Workspace)`
 2. Reload the VSCode window by running `Developer: Reload Window` from the command palette.

+## UnoCSS Configuration

+This project was updated to use the `presetWind4` preset for UnoCSS.
+This preset provides better compatibility with TailwindCSS v4 and newer features.

+The `uno.config.ts` file needed to be rewritten.
+Variants were added to support container queries and pointer variants.

+### Explanation of Pointer Variants

+The difference between `pointer` and `any-pointer` is about which pointing devices they detect:

+`pointer` variants - Checks the primary pointing device:

+`pointer-fine`: - Primary device is accurate (mouse/trackpad) `pointer-coarse`: - Primary device is less accurate (touchscreen) `pointer-none`: - No primary pointing device `any-pointer` variants - Checks if ANY pointing device meets the criteria:

+`any-pointer-fine`: - At least one connected device is accurate `any-pointer-coarse`: - At least one connected device is less accurate `any-pointer-none`: - No pointing devices at all

+**Example scenario:**
+A laptop with a trackpad (fine) also has a touchscreen (coarse):

+`pointer-fine`: would match (trackpad is primary) `pointer-coarse`: would NOT match
+`any-pointer-fine`: would match (trackpad exists) `any-pointer-coarse`: would ALSO match (touchscreen exists)

+**When to use which:**

+Use `pointer-*` when you want to optimize for the primary input method Use `any-pointer-*` when you want to accommodate all possible input methods on a device For example, `any-pointer-coarse:p-4` could add extra padding if ANY touch capability exists, even if the user is currently using a mouse.

 # Vue 3 + TypeScript + Vite

 ## Install